Dizorov/Dizorov/README.md

  👋 Hi, I’m @Dizorov <br/>
  👀 I’m interested in front-end <br/>
- 🌱 I’m currently learning ReactJS
+ 🌱 I’m currently writing with ReactJS

 <!---
 Dizorov/Dizorov is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.